Going Back to School with an IEP

 Unfortunately, not all people understand or respect a diagnosis of ADHD.
-Not all people believe that mental illness is, in fact, an illness.
+Not all people believe that neurodiversity is a medical condition.
 Especially where children are concerned.
 Sadly this means that not all teachers are going to understand either.
 We have been very fortunate to have amazing teachers so far.
 Only one was blatantly disrespectful of our son having ADHD.
 He refused, again and again, to adhere to the IEP that was in place.
 If you find yourself in a position like this, do not hesitate to involve your school principal.

 Keep an Open Mind